This post may contain affiliate links that help support the blog when you make a purchase

 - I folded the script once and that was a problem.

 THIS time though, I had everything right.
 I went to the doctor on time (in a snowstorm), got my prescription, and showed myself up at the pharmacy, very proud of my organization.
 Ready for this?
 The pharmacy could not fill my prescription.
 “Why can’t she fill it,” you ask?
 A Physician’s Assistant wrote it.
 “But wait, a Physician’s Assistant CAN prescribe” – yes, yes they can.
-A Physician’s Assistant has written prescriptions for my ADHD medication before.
+A Physician’s Assistant has written prescriptions for my meds.
+I have been taking ADHD medication for quite some time, yet it is still an issue.

 Here’s what happened: I changed meds from a brand to a generic prescription.
 On the initial prescription, a physician must write it.
 That means my prescription could only be filled for three days worth of the medication I use to pay attention.
 After that, I must return to the doctor’s office and start this whole process again.
 So, I couldn’t get my medicine that day, because I had other appointments and needed to be there, not going back to the doctor’s office.